 This applies to students on academic probation who have interrupted their enrollment for 13 months or longer and all students on academic suspension.

 Only the dean of the college in which students are seeking readmission may readmit students on academic suspension from UH.
-Only the Director of Undergraduate Scholars at UH may readmit students who have not declared a major.
+Students who have not declared a major should seek readmission through the Exploratory Studies program.

 Readmission from academic suspension is neither automatic nor guaranteed.
 Students seeking readmission must reapply to the university using the Apply Texas Application (ATA) and must pay the required application fee.